psxjt5/78K0-Firmware-Extraction-Tools/README.md

 ![6825b4f1-a73d-4028-b4fe-e02edb805a15](https://github.com/user-attachments/assets/fbf18e43-c0a0-47dc-801f-cf46ec88b499)

+This firmware can be emulated using a modified version of Mark Naberez's K0EMU emulator (which outputs the values of each of the above pins).

 ## 78K/0 Output Parser (Python Script)

 This script takes the Logic Analyser output from Sigrok Pulseview, checks that the positional bits are sequencial, and then outputs the firmware bits.